penrodm-gif/Cybersecurity-Playbook/cybr-1100-security-awareness/Case Project 6-2: Current State of Privacy.md

 security/privacy risks.
 Regardless of Apple’s objections, the DMA’s aim is to curb gatekeeper power and reduce data driven lock in, with real enforcement and fines.
-The DSA adds platform wide duties around transparency, risk assessments, and limits on targeted ads to minors and based on sensitive data—important guardrails for the ad tech ecosystem that profits from behavioral profiling on mobile.
+The DSA adds platform wide duties around transparency, risk assessments, and limits on targeted ads to minors and based on sensitive data important guardrails for the ad tech ecosystem that profits from behavioral profiling on mobile.
 Together, DMA/DSA move the market toward less opaque tracking and more user control, with the EU Commission actively enforcing.
 In the U.S., there is still no comprehensive federal privacy law.
 Federal activity is piecemeal: the FTC